Category

 This theory suggests that consumers do not "constantly examine every option in detail to choose the optimal one."
 Due to constraints on knowledge, time, and energy, they often become satisfied with the first "option that meets their criteria" they encounter and stop searching.

 Similarly, in Part 1, we found that influencer-influenced consumers are "cautious buyers" who compare options based on whether they suit them.
-For them, the "credibility" of thinking "if this person says it, it must be okay" becomes a major "option meeting the criteria" during this comparison phase, potentially pushing them toward purchase.
+For them, the "credibility" of thinking "if this person says it, it must be okay" becomes a major "option that meets the criteria" during this comparison phase, potentially pushing them toward purchase.

-Furthermore, the fact that viewers can watch PR content positively and attentively suggests the influence of "trustworthiness" – thinking "This person's perspective is valuable, I'll take it as a reference."
+Furthermore, the fact that viewers can watch PR content positively and attentively suggests that "trustworthiness" – the feeling of "This person's perspective is valuable, I'll take it as a reference" – is influencing them.
 These videos likely feel proactive rather than forced.
 Because the creator genuinely enjoys or believes in the product, this sentiment resonates with viewers.
-This shared feeling likely fosters a sense of the influencer being relatable and approachable.
-This ability to evoke an "emotional resonance" with viewers is perhaps one of the remarkable aspects of the YouTube creators observed in this study.
+This shared feeling of authenticity likely makes the influencer feel relatable.This ability to evoke an "emotional resonance" with viewers is perhaps one of the remarkable aspects of the YouTube creators observed in this study.

-The YouTube creators we surveyed, who are often called influencers, know how to make engaging videos and have a knack for more interesting structures, skillfully stirring viewers' emotions.
+The YouTube creators we studied, who are often called influencers, know how to make engaging videos and use clever structuring to effectively stir viewers' emotions.
 Visualizing this effect through brainwaves provided several pieces of "evidence."
-As experimenters, we found the results highly intriguing: aspects that clearly confirmed our expectations, unexpected features that emerged beyond our assumptions, and similarities and differences only apparent through comparison.
-We hope to apply this as one method for video verification and evaluation going forward.
+As experimenters, we found the results fascinating: aspects that clearly confirmed our expectations, unexpected features that emerged beyond our predictions, and similarities and differences only apparent through comparison.We hope to apply this as one method for video verification and evaluation going forward.

 [Survey Overview]